Bubbles in Terra Cotta transparent glazes. What to do?

 Tuesday 4th November 2014

-Two insight-live.com/glossary/149">transparent glazes applied thickly and fired to cone 03 on a terra cotta body.
+Two transparent glazes applied thickly and fired to cone 03 on a terra cotta body.
 Right: A commercial bottled clear, I had to paint it on in layers, I ended up getting it on pretty thick.
-Left: G1916S, a mix of Ferro frits, nepheline syenite and kaolin - one dip for 2 seconds and it was glazed.
+Left: G1916S, a mix of Ferro insight-live.com/glossary/43">frits, nepheline syenite and kaolin - one dip for 2 seconds and it was glazed.
 And it went on more evenly.
-Bubbles are of course generated by the body during firing.
-But also in the glaze.
-Raw kaolin loses 12% of its weight on firing, that produces gas.
-Low temperature glazes melt early, while gassing may still be happening.
-Keeping raw clay content in a glaze as low as possible is good, but at least 15% is normally needed for working properties.
+Bubbles are, of course, generated by and clay body during firing, but terra cottas are the worst.
+And when fired toward vitrification the gas volume can really increase.
+Complicating this is the fact that low temperature glazes melt early, while body gassing may still be happening.
 Improvements?
 Both of these could have been applied thinner.
 And I could have fired them using a drop-and-hold and a slow-cool schedule.
+But the biggest improvement would likely be firing lower, to cone 04.

 Pages that reference this post in the Digitalfire Reference Library: